MartinMiles/awesome-sitecore/readme.md

 - [Sitecore-Forms-Extensions](https://github.com/bartverdonck/Sitecore-Forms-Extensions) - Adds some functionality to the forms creator, such as sending mails, timespan validation, subscribing a list, conditions, Azure Blob storage provider and many more.
 - [WFFM Conversion Tool](https://github.com/afaniuolo/WFFM-Conversion-Tool) - A console application that provides an automated solution to convert and migrate Web Forms For Marketers (WFFM) items and their data to Sitecore Forms.
+- [SendMail for Experience Forms](https://github.com/KayeeNL/Sitecore.ExperienceForms.Modules.SendMail) - Brings a new Send E-mail Action for Sitecore 9 Forms, enabling the submission of e-mails using MainUtil.SendMail method, which will use an SMTP server to submit e-mails in HTML or Plain Text.

 ## Frameworks